ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 compute anything but the aggregate result over the honest Clients' measurements.

-Since DAP requires HTTPS ({{message-transport}}), the attacker cannot tamper with messages delivered by honest parties or forge messages from honest, authenticated parties; but it can drop messages or forge messages from unauthenticated parties.
+Since DAP requires HTTPS ({{http-usage}}), the attacker cannot tamper with messages delivered by honest parties or forge messages from honest, authenticated parties; but it can drop messages or forge messages from unauthenticated parties.
 Thus there are some threats that DAP does not defend against and which are considered outside of its threat model.
 These and others